Strippit Houdaille

 All HECC80 Controls came with a Decitek Model 262 Paper Tapereader for Part-Program Loading and to Run Control Trouble-Shooting Test Tapes.

-Most, but not all, of these Controls have been Upgraded In-the-Field, to allow Part-Program Data to be Downloaded from a P.C.
+Most, but not all, of these Controls have been Upgraded In-the-Field to allow Part-Program Data to be Downloaded from a P.C.
 Computer, which is much more convenient and reliable than Paper Tapes.
 There are 2 ways to do this Upgrading;

-1 -- Upgrade the CPU & 2 Prom Boards (HECC80/1 Controls), or Software-Upgrade (HECC80/30x Controls) to allow RS-232 Downloading directly from a P.C.
-Computer's Serial-Port to the CPU's J1 Connector using a Special Cable.
+1 -- Upgrade CPU & 2 Prom Boards (HECC80/1 Controls), or Software-Upgrade (HECC80/30x Controls) to allow RS-232 Downloading directly from a P.C.
+Computer's Serial-Port to the CPU's

-Please see Our "P.C.
-Computer to HECC80 Control Communications" Web Page.
+"P.C.
+Computer to HECC80 Communications"

-If you no longer use your Tapereader, then (with the Control Turned-Off) Un-Plug the Cable from the Tapereader.
-Then Wrap a couple of turns of Electrical Tape around it (so No one will try to plug it back in) and tuck it out of the way into the wiring harness.
-The Tapereader uses a Lot of DC Power and makes a Lot of Heat, even if not being used.
-By Unplugging it, you reduce the Strain on the Power Supplies, put less Heat into Control, and help Preserve the Tapereader for when you may want it for Trouble-Shooting with Test Tapes.
+If you no longer use your Tapereader, then (with the Control Turned-Off) Un-Plug Cable from the Tapereader.
+Then Wrap a couple of turns of Electrical Tape around it (so No one will try to plug it back in) and tuck it out of the way into wiring-harness.
+Tapereader uses a Lot of D.C.
+Power and makes a Lot of Heat, even if not being used.
+By Unplugging it, you reduce Strain on

-This will Remove Excess Heat, and help prevent Tapereader Failure from Motor Burning Out.
+This will Remove Excess Heat, and help Prevent Tapereader Failure from Motor Burning Out.

-The "A" Control Series
+The "A" NC Control Series

-Common Problems & Fixes for HECC80/1 Controls
+HECC80/1 Control Common Problems & Fixes

---- "Checksum Error" on Self-Scan Display as soon as you Turn-On Control.
+--- "CHECKSUM ERROR" on Self-Scan Display as soon as you Turn-On Control.

 Almost Always Caused by Failing Prom Boards.
 These Store the Executive-Run Program which

-(in Slots 3 & 4) Circuit Boards for Repairs and Updating to the Latest Software Revision.
+(in Slots #3 & #4) Circuit Boards for Repairs and Updating to the Latest Software Revision.

 On rare occasions, could be caused by a Bad Power Supply #1 Boards, or anything else